-This large, beautiful moth is of the Saturniidae family which is sometimes called the giant silkworm moths or American moon moths.
-Once a very common sight, the Luna Moth is considered to be endangered in some areas – although it is not officially on any endangered species list.
+If you have seen a live luna moth, consider yourself lucky.
+This large, beautiful moth is part of the Saturniidae family.
+It is sometimes called the American Moon Moth.
+Once a very common sight, the luna moth is considered to be endangered in some areas, although it is not officially on any endangered species list.

 Identifying the Luna Moth

 - Its body is white, its long legs are pinkish, and its large wings are translucent and lime green.

 - The male's antennae are larger and bushier than the female's.